faustomilletari/prime-rl/README.md

   --monitor.wandb.id <trainer-run-id> \
 ```

-you also need to restart the orchestrator from a checkpoint, the api is the same as the trainer, e.g.
+You also need to restart the orchestrator from a checkpoint, the api is the same as the trainer, e.g.

 ```bash
 uv run orchestrator @ configs/orchestrator/reverse_text.toml \